 When it comes to the reasons people cite for not regularly exercising, one of the most common responses given is lack of time (or in reality, a perceived lack of time).
-Often individuals assume that in order to reap the many benefits of exercise they must engage in physical activity for extended period of time, and that the activity must be strenuous in nature (remember the old “to pain no gain" mentality?).
+Often individuals assume that in order to reap the many benefits of exercise they must engage in physical activity for an extended period of time, and that the activity must be strenuous in nature (remember the old “to pain no gain" mentality?).

 The reality is the recommendations published in the Surgeon General’s Report on Physical Activity and Health as well as in the American College of Sports Medicine and the American Heart Association’s physical activity and public health guidelines state that to improve health and reduce risk of chronic disease individuals should aim to engage in a total of at least 150 minutes of moderate-intensity exercise each week.
 This can be performed in 30-minute bouts of activity five days a week or it may be accumulated with mini-workouts throughout the day that are at least 10 minutes in duration.